risk-first/website/Map-And-Territory-Risk.md

+---
+title: Map And Territory Risk
+description: Risks due to the differences between reality and the internal model of reality, and the assumption that they are equivalent.
+---

 # Map And Territory Risk

 As we discussed in the [Communication Risk](Communication-Risk#misinterpretation-risk) section, our understanding of the world is informed by the names we give things and the abstractions we create.  <!-- tweet-end -->